 Make sure to add your domain kibbles.klausapp.com to your account, if that hasn't bene done yet from your admin.
 It just means you confirm by clicking the button when prompted:

 If you are part of more than one workspace within your Klaus account, or if your company uses more than one account, you can click on the settings cog wheel to make sure you are adding reviews for the right workspace:

-Step 4: Start reviewing the tickets in your “reviewed” queue - via the extension
+Step 4: Start reviewing the conversations in your “reviewed” queue - via the extension

-Clicking on the Klaus extension now allows you to review this ticket, while assigning the review to the reviewer (Medea in this case), instead of the ticket owner.
+Clicking on the Klaus extension now allows you to review this conversation, while assigning the review to the reviewer (Medea in this case), instead of the conversation owner.

 Note that I changed the Conversation Reference by adding an RR (Reviewers Review) for future reference.
-Clicking on create will then tie this review to this ticket URL.
+Clicking on create will then tie this review to this conversation URL.

-On the next window, you can now choose the scorecard you want to rate on, and give rating and feedback for the reviewer.
+On the next window, you can now choose the scorecard you want to rate on, and give rating and feedback to the reviewer.